 1. The performer says, “I work well under pressure.”

 These procrastinators force themselves to focus by shrinking their time to tackle a task.
 The reason for a subset of people is perfectionism.
-If you’re tight on time, there’s no way to complete the objective with your unreasonably high standards.
+If you’re tight on time, you cannot complete the objective with your unreasonably high standards.
 For others, the issue is simply falling back into old patterns and beliefs that we have about our 11th-hour saves.
 No matter what, being in the habit of putting pressure on yourself is not sustainable.

 Your biggest challenge: Getting started.

 Your solution: Flip the script and set a start date.
-When you focus on when you’re going to begin a task — and not when you hope to end it — you’ll take a tremendous amount of pressure off of yourself.
+When you focus on when you’re going to begin a task — and not when you hope to end it — you’ll take tremendous pressure off of yourself.

 2. The self-deprecatory who says, “I am so lazy right now.”